mcx/FFCP-GCodeSnippets/README.md

 1. **You are running Linux or MacOS:** copy both `make_fcp_x3g` files (`.pl` and `.txt`) to a directory whose location will never change.
 A suitable location would be a ‘bin’ folder in your home directory where you might also store other personal executable files.<br>
 Open `make_fcp_x3g.txt` in a text editor and modify it according to its instructions.
 When done, ensure the `make_fcp_x3g.pl` file is executable (`chmod a+x make_fcp_x3g.pl`) and remember the **full absolute path** to where you placed it.
 This will be referred to as `PATH` below.
 (An easy way to obtain the absolute path in Mac OS and many recent Linux UIs, is to drag the file into a terminal window.)\
    Try running the script in a terminal with `-c` argument to see whether you configured it correctly.
-In Linux, you may need to install the `File::Which` Perl module (Debian or Ubuntu package `libfile-which-perl`).\
+In Linux, you may need to install the `File::Which` Perl module (`sudo apt install libfile-which-perl` in Debian or Ubuntu; `sudo dnf install perl-File-Which` in Fedora and the like).\
-   You can now move to *step 2.*
+   You can now skip the rest of this chapter and move to *step 2.*
 2. **You use a Perl interpreter in Windows:** this is the easiest way to use the script in Windows.
 I recommend [Strawberry Perl](https://strawberryperl.com/).
 Copy both `make_fcp_x3g` files (`.pl` and `.txt`) to a directory whose location will never change, and where you have write permissions.
 A subdirectory of your user home folder is a good place (a Windows system directory is not).<br>
    Open `make_fcp_x3g.txt` in a text editor (I recommend [Notepad++](https://notepad-plus-plus.org/)).
 Modify it according to its instructions.
 When done, figure out the full paths to both the Perl executable and the `make_fcp_x3g.pl` script.
 To obtain what will be referred to as `PATH` below, put the `perl.exe` path between double quotes, followed by a space, then the script path between double quotes.
 For instance if you installed Strawberry Perl in its default location, then `PATH` would look like:\
    `"C:\Strawberry\perl\bin\perl.exe" "C:\path\to\make_fcp_x3g.pl"`\